excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

     * alt + click on a pin that is connected will sever the link between nodes.
 * in the consext menu that lets you pick nodes, there is a checkbox for 'Context Sensitive' This is important because if you are getting to the context menu from an existing node's execution pins, having this box checked means the options the context menu provides for branching nodes will be restricted to those using the node you branched off of.
 * just because you have data pins hooked up between nodes, that doesn't mean one will trigger the other, you have to hook up their execution pins as well.

+### Getting Access To The Player's Transform
+* in the blueprint for the level you can right click and use the "Get Player Pawn" node for this, drag off of it and you have lots of context sensitive options, including "Get Actor Location" which will give the location portion of the transform that will be spawned when the level starts.

+### Getting Forward Vector and Performing Operations on it
+* you can get the forward vector either from a spawned actor or from its static mesh component.
+"Get Forward Vector".
+You can do this also with "Get Right Vector"

+### Vector operations
+* blueprints have operation nodes on some classes like vectors, and you can pull from a pin on a vector node and add things like 'x' which is the multiplication node.
+By default this will be vector ot vector multiplication, but you can change the pin by right clicking it so that your other value is a float instead or some other data type.

 ### Connection between blueprints and OO coding